diggsweden/.github/README.md

 This is the standard Default .github repo for DiggSweden.
 It contains Pull Request-, Issue-templates and Community Health-files that will be applied for all projects in the whole GitHub-organisation "should the projects not override them with something more adjusted".

-It also contains the front presentationtext.
+It also contains the front presentation text.

 Contents: